 When the mailpiece does not have a mailing wrapper, all the components of an unbound publication must be combined with and inserted inside the publication.
 Only enclosures mailable at Periodicals prices under 3.3.4 may be included loose inside a bound unwrapped publication.
-An enclosure under 3.3.3c, Enclosures at First-Class Mail or Standard Mail Prices, or 3.3.4, Loose Enclosures at Periodicals Prices, or a single sheet prepared as an attachment under 3.3.8c, may be securely attached along the bound edge on the outside of an unwrapped publication if it does not exceed any dimension of the cover of the publication and comes within 3/4 inch of the edge opposite the fold or binding.
+An enclosure under 3.3.3c, Enclosures at First-Class Mail or Standard Mail Prices, or 3.3.4, Loose Enclosures at Periodicals Prices, or a single sheet prepared as an attachment under 3.3.8c, may be securely attached along the bound edge on the outside of an unwrapped publication if it does not exceed any dimension of the cover of the publication and comes within 3/4 inch of any open edge.